TomekPk/App--names/README.md

 # App--names
-Application that show 20 random names with 3 letters
+Application that shows 20 random names with 3 letters using inbuilt Libriaries: String and Random